AlexzxelA/hello-world/README.md

 ### Elements of the High Level Architecture
  - *Local Client* - hosts that are created with local IP
- - *Edge Client* - hosts that are accessible from the Internet, clients of Edge Servers
+ - *Edge Client* - hosts that are accessible from the Internet, clients of *Edge Servers*
  - *Clients* - actual end users (mobile devices)
  - *Customers* - owners of networks created with Beame Infrastructure (described below)
  - *Developer* - holder of credentials to directly request Beame provision services
- - *Atom* - application under developer, used as a master node for networks built with Beame Infrastructure
+ - *Atom* - application under *developer*, used as a master node for networks built with Beame Infrastructure

 ***